Overview

 Because it is potent, this is a small-dose ingredient.
 A little can give a blend edge and lift.
 Too much can push the profile sharp, dusty, or red-hot in a way that takes over the jar.
 In practical shop use, it works best as a detail note rather than a main event.

-For first trials, keep the cinnamon bark portion far below the total scent budget until the full blend has been checked against current external guidance and the overall leave-on load.
+For first trials, keep the cinnamon bark portion far below the whole scent blend until the full blend has been checked against current IFRA, Tisserand, and supplier guidance and the whole leave-on formula.